National Parks in India

 It is a beautiful place situated in the Choli, Uttarakhand, the Valley of Flowers National Park is the 2nd core zone of the Nanda Devi Biosphere Reserves.

-It was established in the 1982 and the total area of the park is about 87.50 sq. km.
+It was established in the year 1982 and the total area covered by Valley of Flowers National Park is about 87.50 sq. km.